-It’s important to take care of yourself on your time off so you can be healthy and ready for when you do have to care for your grandchildren.
+Taking care of yourself on your time off is important to be healthy and ready for when you do have to care for your grandchildren.

-Eating right, taking medication, along regular sleep and exercise, are all things that will help your health in the long run.
+Eating right, taking medication, along with regular sleep and exercise are all things that will help your health in the long run.
 Taking time to indulge in your hobbies and activities to relax and unwind is necessary, not a luxury.

 These activities will help you relax, unwind, and recover, which is important to avoid burnout.
 Also, remember you don’t have to do everything yourself.
 Know your limits and stick within them.
-Avoid overextending yourself, but learn to take care of yourself on your time to help with recovery.
+Avoid overextending yourself, but learn to take care of yourself on time to help recover.

 Speaking clearly about what is expected from you and what you expect from others will help create an understanding environment.

 Allowing all parties, grandchildren included, to verbalize doubts, concerns, and positive things like praise will help create this healthy environment.